drbean/curriculum/pages/homepage/markdown/OryangPraise.md

 Subsequently, argument around the point morphed into a discussion about expectations[^expectations].

-John Holstein, editor of the AETK Newsletter, published his own piece, arguing for a misunderstanding of Prof Kwon's hope that every teacher could be like this.
-In the issue after Carol Kim's attack, Jack Large said it had been his idea, not Prof Kwon's, to use the word, 'expectation' in the title to the article.
-Such wording would have encouraged such a misinterpretation.
-But I think if it was a misunderstanding, it was a willful misunderstanding.
+John Holstein, editor of the AETK Newsletter, participated in this discussion,publishing his own piece, in which he argued for a misunderstanding of Prof Kwon's hope that every teacher could be like this.
+But I think if a misunderstanding was involved, it was a willful misunderstanding.
 Hoping is not expecting[^expect].
 As I remember, there was no ambiguity.
 Prof Kwon was hoping, not expecting.
+So, I didn't quite agree.

+Talking with him later, I didn't express disagreement with his point of view.
+I did remind him of the expression, 'Your wish[^wish] is my command'
+He said that if he had thought of it, he would have used it.

+[^wish]: The expression is associated with the djinn in Aladdin's lamp, but this doesn't appear to be the origin of the phrase.
+The earliest reference I could find on google books was to an 1846 play in which these lines appear.

+	Richard Burton's translation of 1,001 Nights appeared in 18XX and doesn't appear to contain these lines.

 [^expect]: `Expect` is polysemous.
-Expectations can be desired outcomes, just things you want to happen, ie hopes, as in 'lowered expectations', as well as things where you have greater (or lesser) control over the other people involved.
+Expectations can be desired outcomes, just things you want to happen, ie hopes, as in teachers' lowered expectations of students, as well as things where you have greater (or lesser) control over the other people involved.
 Teachers expect (ie, require) students to do homework, but also expect (ie, predict) some won't do homework.
 If you're expecting, you're pregnant.
-And if you're expecting guests for dinner, you're not just hoping they turn up, or expecting them to turn up,you *know* they're going to turn up, and they know you're waiting for them.
+And if you're expecting guests for dinner, you're not just hoping they turn up, or expecting them to turn up, you *know* they're going to turn up, and they know you're waiting for them.

 	`Wish` is also polysemous.
 If you wish it would stop raining, you expect it won't stop raining.
 You don't think there is any chance of it stopping.
 But if you wish someone a Merry Christmas, you're *not* expecting them not to have a good Christmas.

 	As for `hope` and `expect`, if you hope it stops raining, you think there is some chance of it stopping, but if you expect it to stop raining, you think there is only some chance it will *not* stop raining.

-Talking with him later, I reminded him of the saying, Your wish is my command
-He said that if he had thought of it, he would have used it.

-The context is different.
-The genie's role is to do the impossible and is not really misinterpreting the wish of .
-In this case,

-I like to think she was operating at another level.
-I don't think she wanted to argue about what teachers should be doing, as much as to engage seriously in intercultural communication.  exemplifying the Tony Jones Principle of Intercultural Communication (and Dr Bean Principle of InterPersonal Communication) that intentions, motivations and feelings are never aligned.
+I like to think she and Prof Kwon were expemplifying the problems of intercultural communication, and in particular the Tony Jones[^tonyjones] Principle[^principle] of Intercultural Communication (and Dr Bean Principle of InterPersonal Communication) that intentions, motivations and feelings are never aligned.

-Some time after, Prof Kwon told me his article had been reprinted in a TESOL Interest Section newsletter, probably the TEFL IS one.
+Some time after, Prof Kwon told me his article had been reprinted in a TESOL Interest Section newsletter[^tesol], probably the TEFL IS one, no doubt reassuring him that Carol Kim's views did not represent the views of representative EFL teachers.

 [^praise]: The article was actually printed in the December 1991 issue of the *AETK Newsletter*, according to the following responses, but this issue is not archived at
 [http://kotesol.org](http://kotesol.org).
 This is kind of convenient as it allows us to read into it our own interpretations of the incident, like a crystal ball.
-Such is the case in many controversies, where combatants argue past each other.
+There are no facts, only interpretations, and people only ever talk past each other.

-	For example, I don't remember Prof Kwon having suggestions/advice for expat teachers in the article.
-I must not have been present at the original keynote address at the October 1991 KATE conference, or at least I've forgotten it, although I thought I attended all KATE conferences before 1992.
+	For example, I didn't remember Prof Kwon having suggestions/advice for expat teachers in the article.
+I don't remember hearing him deliver the original address.
+I must not have been present at the original keynote address at the October 1991 KATE conference, or I've forgotten it, although I thought I attended all KATE conferences before 1992.

 [^attack]: In the April 1992 issue, of the *AETK Newsletter* Vol. 11 No.2, archived at http://kotesol.org/AETK_92--11-2.pdf